zhanxw/cromwell/docs/backends/Google.md

 In the likely event that this service account does not have access to Cromwell's default google project the `google_project` workflow option must be set.
 In the similarly likely case that this service account can not access Cromwell's default google bucket, the `jes_gcs_root` workflow option should be set appropriately.

-Regarding the interaction of `user_service_account_json` with private Docker images please see the `Docker` section below.
+For information on the interaction of `user_service_account_json` with private Docker images please see the `Docker` section below.

 **Docker**